jraby/1brc/README.md

 With that change, everything is inlined and the total time goes from  1.19s to 1.13s on the ryzen.

-# Conclusion

-In the end, the program takes 1.13s on a ryzen 9 7900 (24 core), while the baseline implementation without concurrency took 88s on the same machine.

 The profiling shows:
 - 49% in ParseWorker
 - 15% `xxh3` (all its inlined functions)